hackclub/hackathon-photos/README.md

 Every year, around the world, Hack Clubbers organise [high-school hackathons](https://hackathons.hackclub.com) to bring together hackers in their local community.
 Photos are an incredibly powerful method of marketing; however, first-time organisers don't always have the photos they need to market their hackathon.

-**This repository serves as a directory of photo albums that organisers can use (under license) in websites, posters etc.**
+**This repository serves as a directory of photo albums that organisers can use (under license) in websites, posters, videos etc. to market their own event.**

 | Hackathon | Album  | Date  | Location | License | Contact |
 | --- | --- | --- | --- | --- | --- |